pateldeev/cs480Patel/PA11/README.md

-# PA11: Final Project - UNDER DEVELOPMENT
+# PA11: Final Project - 3-D multiplayer derivation of Conway's Game of Life

 ## Group
 This is the main repository for the code.
 The group members include